New Research Reserve Findings Back Up Marine Debris Campaign

 The researchers kept track of marine debris in the Gulf states between February 2015 and August 2017.
 Spring and summer are the heaviest debris months, say researchers, and an average of 93 percent of the trash washing up is plastic.
 Researchers also are able to predict, with a high degree of probability, where marine debris will wash up, based on areas of freshwater influx.

-Marine debris is a problem on the Texas coast, where beach volunteers pick up more than 500 tons of trash annually.
-A Port Aransas campaign led by the Mission-Aransas National Estuarine Research Reserve heightens awareness about leaving a clean ocean and coast via billboards, social media, outreach giveaways, and more.
-Their educational video on the importance of recycling fishing line has been viewed more than 40,000 times.
+These insights are influencing the campaign, which heightens awareness about leaving a clean ocean and coast via billboards, social media, and more.
+An educational video on the importance of recycling fishing line was viewed more than 40,000 times.

+Monofilament fishing line has a devastating impact on marine life when it becomes litter.
+Sea turtles and birds can sicken and die when becoming entangled in this product, which takes about 600 years to break down.
 Unsightly marine debris risks a very profitable coastal economic sector.
 In 2015, Texas’ tourism and recreation ocean economy employed more than 48,000 people and tallied 1.9 billion in gross domestic product, according to NOAA’s Economics: National Ocean Watch.